How to get from Hanoi to Sapa

 See below a quick breakdown of train choices from Hanoi to Sapa.

-- Vietnam Railways offers the most basic options but also for the cheapest price.
-Fares start at 330,000 VND ($13.00) for a 1st class sleeper (4-berth cabin with soft bunks).
+- Vietnam Railways offers the most basic options but the cheapest price.
+Fares start at 675,000 VND ($26) for a 1st class sleeper (4-berth cabin with soft bunks).

-- We think that you will get more value for money with a deluxe train, which has more comfy beds, a good pillow and free food & drinks.
-Rates start from 611,000 VND ($24.50) with Pumpkin Express.
+- We think you get better value for money with a deluxe train, which has more comfy beds, a good pillow and free food & drinks.
+Rates start from 611,000 VND ($23.50) with Pumpkin Express.

-All deluxe, luxury and VIP trains also depart from Hanoi at 22:00.
-Tickets for these upgraded trains are available online on BookAway.
+All deluxe, luxury and VIP trains depart from Hanoi at 22:00.

 PRO TIP: You can also buy tickets from Hanoi Train Station.
 But note that the availability of soft bunks in the Hanoi-Sapa sleeper train is limited.
-You risk losing a ticket for your desired train when you don’t book online in advance.
+You risk not being able to get a ticket for your desired train when you don’t book online in advance.

 Step 2: Lao Cai to Sapa by Van or Public Bus